swiss-territorial-data-lab/proj-rooftops/README.md

 ### Hardware

-For the processing of the *images*, a CUDA-compatible GPU is needed.
+For the processing of the *images*, a CUDA-compatible GPU is needed. <br>
 For the processing of the *LiDAR point cloud*, there is no hardware requirement.

 ### Installation